pj1607/Zykrr-Assignment/README.md

 ## Final Note

-This project reflects a practical implementation of a ticket triage system, showcasing backend logic, frontend integration, and containerized deployment.
+This project demonstrates a practical approach to building a ticket triage system using simple logic, clean structure, and full-stack integration.